-Students are directly admitted to the College of Education Level 1 from high school or another institution of higher learning by completing an admission application with the Office of Undergraduate Admissions, on which the College of Education was selected as the program of study and resulted in acceptance to Wayne State University.
+Students are directly admitted to College of Education Programs from high school or another institution of higher learning by completing an admission application with the Office of Undergraduate Admissions, on which the College of Education was selected as the program of study and resulted in acceptance to Wayne State University.

-Students from other programs who wish to pursue a non-teaching degree in the College of Education must fill out the external applicant change of major form and return the completed application to 489 Education.
+Students pursuing these programs in the College of Education must fill out the external applicant change of major form online.

 Level 2 Admissions for Teacher Certification Programs

 Students are admitted to Level 2 three times a year.
 The deadlines to apply for Level 2 admission are:

 - Fall - June 1

 - Winter - October 1

 - Spring/Summer - February 1

 Level 2 Admission Requirements

 Students working toward initial teacher certification and those in a combined degree program may apply for Level 2 upon completion of the following requirements.